Aptomi/k8s-app-engine/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/Aptomi/aptomi.svg)](https://github.com/Aptomi/aptomi/commits/master)
 [![Slack Status](https://img.shields.io/badge/slack-join_channel-ff69b4.svg)](http://slack.aptomi.io)

-[Aptomi](http://aptomi.io) simplifies roll-out, operation and control of container-based applications on k8s.
-It introduces a **service-centric abstraction** that allows Dev and Ops to collaborate asynchronously.
+[Aptomi](http://aptomi.io) simplifies roll-out, operation and control of container-based applications on **Kubernetes**.
+It introduces a
+**service-centric abstraction** that allows Dev and Ops to collaborate asynchronously.
 It enables teams to create and operate services, share them across the organization, fully control their lifecycle while enforcing Ops/Governance policies.
 Changes and updates are executed with a goal of minimizing disruptive impact on depending services.

 It is particularly useful in environments with multiple teams, clouds and data centers, where intent-based management plays an important role in running large application infrastructure.
-Aptomi’s current focus is **Kubernetes**, but it's designed to work with any container runtime and container orchestration technologies.
+Aptomi’s current focus is Kubernetes, but it's designed to work with any container runtime and container orchestration technologies.

 ![What is Aptomi](images/aptomi-what-is.png)